DesignedSimplicity/MetaGraffiti/README.md

 # MetaGraffiti Framework

-## 4th dimensional space/time repository
+## 4th dimensional repository to store points in space and time

-### A software development framework to process geographic and topographic data for map building and visualizations
+**A software development framework to process geographic and topographic data for map building and visualizations**

 ## Inspiration